 Don’t hesitate to buy it just because I didn’t love it.
 The grip was just a little too thick for me.
-I actually didn’t really mind the made in shop class aesthetic.
+I actually didn’t really mind the made-in-shop class aesthetic.

-Quality of the material is excellent and the machining of the screw on the bottom is fantastic, providing a very secure attachment.
+The quality of the material is excellent and the machining of the screw on the bottom is fantastic, providing a very secure attachment.
 They even included a cutout for the speaker, which was very thoughtful.
 You can also still mount this grip case to your tripod which is a huge bonus.
 Maybe this will become my take to the beach case.

 See more great accessories for your Fujifilm X100T